 Actual movie aside, there are also about thirty minutes of included extras.
 (Remember those?)
 Highlights include rehearsals – which are unexpectedly illuminating – and location scouting.
 The latter provides a surprising amount of added context to the film.

-From Letterboxd: Popular found footage franchise Hell House LLC has stormed through the world of horror since its release.
+Letterboxd summary: Popular found footage franchise Hell House LLC has stormed through the world of horror since its release.
 This is the new directors cut of the first film.

 Ratings from around the web